Toilet Gurgling – Main Causes and Tips to Fix Them

 A plunger can easily deal with simple blockages directly in the toilet bowl.
 To create the necessary pressure inside the pipe, you should close all adjacent holes (bathroom, sink) with duct tape, for example.
 Then place the rubber part of the plunger over the hole in the bowl and force it down several times.

-This method may not work if you have a more severe clogging where the toilet is bubbling and won’t flush.
+This method may not work if you have more severe clogging where the toilet is bubbling and won’t flush.
 In this case, I recommend using a sewer snake.

-It is a special device in the form of a thick cable, the efficiency of which is several times higher than that of any chemical agents.
+It is a special device in the form of a thick cable, the efficiency of which is several times higher than that of any chemical agent.
 Before using it, you should disassemble a siphon.
 After that, lower a cable into the open system and clean the pipe.

 If you live in an apartment building, it is better to entrust the cleaning of ventilation to specialists.
 However, if you have your own house, you can try doing it yourself.
 You will need a flashlight, cable, and garden hose connected to a water supply.